-It is intended that research notes do not normally exceed 1500 words of text plus illustrations and could be much shorter.
-It is recommended that authors take full advantage of the potential of the internet and make use of images and weblinks as appropriate.
+Research notes are typically between one and six pages in length, though will not be rejected if longer.
+Authors are recommended to take full advantage of the potential of the internet and make use of images and weblinks as appropriate.
 Authors should note that images will need to be given proper attribution details; and use of third-party material might be restricted.
 It is the author’s responsibility to ensure that they have the necessary copyright permission for all illustrations.
 Submission of an article to the BNS Research Notes Blog will be taken as confirmation that such permissions have been obtained.

 Contributions are open to all (including authors who are not members of the Society).
 There is no limitation on the frequency of posts.
 Non-members of the Society are encouraged to consider the benefits of membership of the BNS, and further details can be found here.